gondek/notes.gondek.ca/notes/reproducable-testing.md

 # Note: no copying of test code, and the test/dev dependencies were omitted in the 'base' stage
 ```

-Since the shell script always runs a `docker build` against the `unit-test` target, and also dynamically mounts the source code and tests, we can be quite confident about the correctness of the test execution.
+Since the shell script always runs a `docker build` against the `tests` target, and also dynamically mounts the source code and tests, we can be quite confident about the correctness of the test execution.
 For example, if we upgrade our project dependencies (in this example, via changing `pyproject.toml` and its associated files), the docker layer would be invalidated, causing a rebuild of the later steps.
 If nothing changes, then the build would run instantly since all the layers would be the same.

-## Unit Tests on a Local Machine (e.g. via an IDE)
+## Tests on a Local Machine (e.g. via an IDE)

-Running unit tests in Docker can hamper local development depending on the OS and language ecosystem.
+Running tests in Docker can hamper local development depending on the OS and language ecosystem.

-For example, getting PyCharm to run unit tests in Docker containers can be tough (including being able to select individual test cases by pressing the "Run" icon beside them in the editor gutter).
+For example, getting PyCharm to run tests in Docker containers can be tough (including being able to select individual test cases by pressing the "Run" icon beside them in the editor gutter).
 It gets even trickier when attempting to attach the PyCharm debugger to a container (e.g. setting up `pydevd_pycharm` which I have found unreliable in the past).

 For that reason, I set up test frameworks so they can also be run directly on the host in addition to being run in containers.
 Then they can be easily integrated with IDE features.
 However, this could affect the reproducibility of the tests, which the developer might not notice until the tests are run in Docker in the build pipeline.

-To recapture some reproducibility of Docker-based unit test execution, I often add some root-level fixtures/hooks for some common causes of inconsistent test results.
+To recapture some reproducibility of Docker-based test execution, I often add some root-level fixtures/hooks for some common causes of inconsistent test results.

 **.env Files**

 My teams have often used `.env` files to make it easier to manage configuration of our apps via environment variables.
-This is useful when running the app locally, but can easily change the branching of code in unit tests.
+This is useful when running the app locally, but can easily change the branching of code in tests.

 If we're using something like `pydantic_settings.BaseSettings` which supports autoloading `.env` files via the `env_file` option, one option is to disable that during test execution: